 Demand for most of our products and services depends substantially on the level of expenditures by companies in the oil and natural gas industry.
 The significant decline in oil and natural gas prices that began in the third quarter of 2014 continued into February 2016, when the closing price of oil reached a 12-year low of \$26.19 per barrel on February 11, 2016.
-The low commodity price environment has caused a reduction in the drilling, completion and other production activities of most of our customers and their spending on our products and services.
-Although the price of oil has improved since January 2016, this overall trend with respect to our customers' activities and spending continued during the first half of 2016.
+The low commodity price environment caused a reduction in the drilling, completion and other production activities of most of our customers and their spending on our products and services.